rust-lang/rustc-dev-guide/src/constants.md

 we have to somehow look into unevaluated constants to check whether they should unify.

 For this we use [InferCtxt::try_unify_abstract_consts](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_infer/infer/struct.InferCtxt.html#method.try_unify_abstract_consts).
 This builds a custom AST for the two inputs from their THIR.
-Thish is then used for the actual comparison.
+This is then used for the actual comparison.

 ### Lazy normalization for constants